AI Legal

 FAIIR stands for Fairness, Accountability, Impact assessment, Informed consent, and Risk management.
 It's the compliance framework we built to help Colorado businesses meet the Colorado AI Act.

 FAIIR stands for Fairness, Accountability, Impact assessment, Informed consent, and Risk management.
-It is the compliance framework we built at Available Law to help Colorado businesses meet the requirements of the Colorado AI Act — without drowning in legalese or six-figure consulting engagements.
+It is the compliance framework we built at Available Law to help Colorado businesses meet — and go past — the requirements of the new Colorado AI Act (SB 26-189), without drowning in legalese or six-figure consulting engagements.

 The five pillars